rachaelkalicun/rachaelkalicun.com/src/_posts/2024-11-15-good-bad-who-knows.md

 ---
 layout: post
-title:  "It could be good.
-It could be bad.
-Who knows?"
+title:  "It Could Be Good.
+It Could Be Bad.
+Who Knows?"
 description: This week, a Chinese parable from Never Play It Safe by Chase Jarvis made me rethink how I label life’s events as ‘good’ or ‘bad.’
 Embracing uncertainty can lead to more mindfulness and growth.
 date:   Nov 15, 2024
 categories: improvement